 Flamboyant Puerto Rican astrologer Walter Mercado dies at 88

-SAN JUAN, Puerto Rico (AP) — Walter Mercado, a flamboyant astrologer and television personality whose daily TV appearances entertained many across Latin America for more than a decade, has died.
+SAN JUAN, Puerto Rico (AP) — Walter Mercado, a flamboyant astrologer and television personality whose daily TV appearances entertained many across Latin America and the U.S. for more than a decade, has died.
 He was 88.

 Mercado was born in Ponce, one of Puerto Rico's largest cities.
 He worked briefly for TV stations based in the U.S. Caribbean territory before moving to South Florida.